Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds

 \section{Classification of rational and real homotopy types of closed simply-connected smooth manifolds}

-In this section, for $k \in \N^+$, we introduce the concept of {\it equality modulo $k$} (Definition \ref{def:equamodk}) and {\it isotopy modulo $k$} (Definition \ref{def:equik}, Remark \ref{rem:HL}) for minimal $C_\infty$-algebra enhancements of a finite type GCA $H^*$ over a field $\F$ of characteristic 0.
-We show that, for any $k\in \N^+$, isotopy modulo $k$ defines an equivalence relation on the set $C_{\infty} (H^*)$ of all minimal $C_\infty$-algebra enhancements $(H, m_1=0, m_2, m_3, \ldots)$ of $H^*$ whose multiplication is $m_2$.
-We also denote such a minimal $C_\infty$-algebra enhancements as $m = (m_3, m_4, \ldots)$, (Proposition \ref{prop:equik}), and two minimal $C_\infty$-algebra enhancements are isotopic iff they are isotopic modulo $k$ for all $k \in \N^+$ (Theorem \ref{thm:iso_from_equiv}).
-We show that if $H^*$ is a PDGCA, the primary obstruction for isotopy modulo 3 of a minimal unital cyclic $C_\infty $-algebra enhancement $ m = (m_3, m_4, \ldots)$ of $H^*$ is the cyclic cohomology class $[Tm_3]\in HC^{4, -1} (H^*)$ (Proposition \ref{prop:equiv3}).
-Then we describe the structure of a complete set of invariants of the set $C_\infty(H^*)$ modulo isotopy (Theorem \ref{thm:additivek}, Proposition \ref{prop:aa}).
-We prove that the real and rational homotopy types of a closed $(r-1)$-connected manifolds of dimension $n \le l(r-1)+2$ (where $r\ge 2, l \ge 4)$ is defined uniquely by the cohmology algebra $H^* (M, \Q)$ and the isotopy modulo $l -2$ of the corresponding $C_\infty$-algebra enhancement of $H^* (M, \Q)$ (Theorem \ref{thm:finite}.)
-Finally we demonstrate our technique on a non-formal 8-dimensional nilmanifold in Subsection \ref{subs:example}.
+In this section, we describe minimal $C_\infty$-algebra enhancements and their isotopies using the completed Harrison differential graded Lie algebra.
+For $k \in \mathbb{N}^+$, we introduce the concept of \emph{isotopy modulo $k$} (Definition \ref{def:equik}, Corollary \ref{cor:filtered-isotopy}) for minimal $C_\infty$-algebra enhancements of a finite-dimensional GCA $H^*$ over a field $\mathbb{F}$ of characteristic zero.
+(In this section, we always assume that $H^*$ is finite dimensional, unless otherwise stated.)
+We show that, for any $k\in \mathbb{N}^+$, isotopy modulo $k$ defines an equivalence relation on the set $C_{\infty} (H^*)$ of all minimal $C_\infty$-algebra enhancements $(H^*, m_1=0, m_2, m_3, \ldots)$ of $H^*$ whose multiplication is $m_2$ (Proposition \ref{prop:equik}).
+Denoting such a minimal $C_\infty$-algebra enhancement as $m = (m_3, m_4, \ldots)$, we show that two minimal $C_\infty$-algebra enhancements are $C_\infty$-isotopic if and only if they are isotopic modulo $k$ for all $k \in \mathbb{N}^+$ (Theorem \ref{thm:iso_from_equiv}).
+We show that if $H^*$ is a PGCA, the primary obstruction for isotopy modulo 3 of a minimal unital cyclic $C_\infty$-algebra enhancement $m$ of $H^*$ is the cyclic cohomology class $[Tm_3]\in HC_{\mathrm{Harr}}^{4,-1}(H^*)$ (Proposition \ref{prop:equiv3}).
+Then we describe the structure of a complete set of invariants of the set $C_\infty(H^*)$ modulo isotopy (Theorem \ref{thm:additivek}, Proposition \ref{prop:obstruction-additivity}).
+We prove that the real and rational homotopy types of a closed $(r-1)$-connected manifold of dimension $n\leq \ell(r-1)+2$ (where $r\geq2$ and $\ell\geq4$) are determined uniquely by the cohomology algebra $H^*(M;\F)$ and the isotopy class modulo $(\ell-2)$ of the corresponding minimal unital cyclic $C_\infty$-algebra enhancement, for $\F=\R$ and $\F=\Q$, respectively (Theorem \ref{thm:finite}).
+Finally, we illustrate the secondary obstruction on the simply connected non-formal symplectic $8$-manifold of Fern\'andez and Mu\~noz in Subsection \ref{subs:example}.